BradleyKH/Chessboard/README.md

 * Checks and pawn promotions are unaccounted for
 * No training positions/moves loaded
 * No feature for showing/hiding board coordinates
-* Move parser incomplete
-* Move notation doesn't account for multiple Knights or Rooks able to move to a given square